User Guide

 • Check the CloudAgent dashboard for detailed error logs

-• Restart Cursor after saving the MCP configuration
+• Restart your AI tool after saving the configuration

 • Ensure the JSON syntax is valid (no trailing commas)

-• Check Cursor's developer console for error messages
+• Check for error messages in your tool's console or logs

 Next Steps